Para selection information

 All riders competing in international para-equestrian dressage competitions need an FEI International Para-Equestrian Classification Card (IPEC ID Card).
 It involves seeing a specially-trained physio or doctor, who will ensure you are in a grade which provides fair competition.
 If you need to be internationally classified, please email Felicity Towers at the BEF or call 02476 698872.

 All international para dressage competitions are run under FEI rules.
-All riders and horses competing at an international show need to be registered with the FEI, which costs £20 per horse/rider annually.
-Please remember that it is your responsibility to ensure you and your horses are currently registered with the FEI - registration forms are available from Tash.
+All riders and horses competing at an international show need to be registered with the FEI, which costs £30 per horse/rider annually.
+Please remember that it is your responsibility to ensure you and your horses are currently registered with the FEI - registration is available on Horse Monkey, please contact Tash for the links.

 If your horse is competing in a CDI you are required to have an FEI recognition card (FEI passport).
-If your horse has a national passport, we will give it an FEI cover, which costs £210.
+If your horse has a national passport, we will give it an FEI cover, which costs £220.
 FEI recognition is valid for four years.
-Please let the office know at least two months before you are due to go abroad to allow enough time for the paperwork to be processed.
-Download the FEI recognition form here.
+Please let the office know at least two months before you are due to go abroad to allow enough time for the paperwork to be processed, the link to apply on Horse Monkey is available from Tash.

 Please be aware that those with FEI riders licences will need to have therapeutic use exemption forms and / or declaration of use forms before they compete whilst taking a prohibited substance.
 In order for riders to check the status of a substance, the Global Drug Reference Online website should be referred to.
 We advise athletes to print a record of their searches.
 In addition, WADA (World Anti-Doping Agency) has published its list of prohibited substances.